apache/tvm/docs/how_to/install.md

 ## Build the Shared Library

 Our goal is to build the shared libraries:
-- On Linux/OSX the target library are `libtvm.so, libtvm_topi.so`
+- On Linux the target library are `libtvm.so, libtvm_topi.so`
+- On OSX the target library are `libtvm.dylib, libtvm_topi.dylib`
 - On Windows the target library are `libtvm.dll, libtvm_topi.dll`

 ```bash